 The Final Statement of Reasons is submitted to the Office of Administrative Law as part of the final rulemaking package, following the conclusion of the public hearing.
-Upon its completion, copies of the Final Statement of Reasons may be obtained by contacting Lynette Roby at Lynette.roby@ctc.ca.gov.
+Upon its completion, copies of the Final Statement of Reasons may be obtained by contacting Lynette Roby at Lynette.roby@ctc.ca.gov or chickey@ctc.ca.gov.